-Negotiating Out Of Court Settlements & Financial Disputes
+Negotiating Out-of-court Settlements to Divorce & Separation Financial Disputes

-How do you negotiate out of court settlements and financial disputes?
+How do you negotiate out-of-court settlements to financial disputes?

-There are different types of money to consider when you separate or divorce.
-These fall into three main categories of capital (which includes property and other savings), income and pensions.
+There are different types of assets to consider in a financial settlement when you separate or divorce.
+These fall into several categories: capital (which includes property and other savings and investments), pension benefits, income and child or spousal maintenance.

 Capital, property and savings

-When getting divorced, any money that you have, including your family home, savings, policies or an interest in a business, will be divided between you.
+When getting divorced, any money that you have – including your family home, savings, life policies or an interest in a business – will be divided between you.
 These things are often referred to as your ‘capital’.

-Whether you are using a solicitor, mediator or applying to the Court, they will all take into consideration:
+Whether you are acting for yourself, using a solicitor or using a mediator, they will all take into consideration:

 • The value of your family home and other properties which you own including whose name the property is in and individual contributions made towards the purchase of the property.